davideme/PromiseKit/README.markdown

 PromiseKit 2
 ============

-This is a laboratory project.
+PromiseKit 2 is readying for release.

 Goals
 =====